Pav Bhaji Recipe

 Storage Suggestions

 Bhaji can easily last for 2-3 days in your refrigerator when stored in an airtight container.
-To serve it again, reheat it in a pan or the microwave and serve.
+To serve it again, reheat it in a pan or in the microwave, then serve with freshly toasted pav..

 Bhaji can also be frozen.
-If you have made a large batch and want to keep it for a longer time, transfer it to a freezer-safe container and freeze for up to 2 months.
+If you have made a large batch and want to keep it for longer, transfer it to a freezer-safe container and freeze it for up to 2 months.

-To serve it again, thaw it on your kitchen counter for 2-3 hours and then microwave it until hot or heat it in your pan.
+To serve it again, thaw it on your kitchen counter for 2-3 hours, then microwave it until hot, or heat it in a pan.
 To make it taste fresh, you can add a fresh tempering of butter.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Pinterest, and Instagram for all of the latest updates.